How to Work with Document Tabs in Google Apps Script

 headers: {

-Authorization: `Bearer ${ScriptApp.getOAuthToken()}`
+Authorization: `Bearer ${ScriptApp.getOAuthToken()}`,

 });